Lubbock Nicknames

 A city skyline full of tall and short concrete buildings and blue sky

-There are many Lubbock nicknames to know, including The Friendly City
+There are many Lubbock nicknames to know, including the "Friendly City"

 9 Nicknames for Lubbock

-Lubbock, Texas, is known as The Cotton Capital of the World
+Lubbock, Texas, is known as the "Cotton Capital of the World"

 The Cotton Capital of the World

-Lubbock has been called The Cotton Capital of the World due to its contribution to the industry.
+Lubbock has been called the "Cotton Capital of the World" due to its contribution to the industry.
 The South Plains region of Texas, where Lubbock is located, is the largest area in the world for cotton production.

 Over three million acres in the Lubbock area are devoted to cotton production.
 In 2010, Monsanto, a multinational company, decided on Lubbock as its primary location for cotton seed processing.
-In 2022, Texas Tech University debuted the second-largest cotton classing facility globally.
+In 2022, Texas Tech University opened the second-largest cotton classing facility globally.

 Hub City